 The Martin Marietta shareholder approvals shall have been obtained.
-Martin Marietta intends for such items to be proposed for approval at its regularly scheduled annual meeting (which in 2011 occurred in May) or at a special meeting of Martin Marietta shareholders convened for such purpose.
+Martin Marietta intends for such items to be proposed for approval at a special meeting of Martin Marietta shareholders convened for such purpose.

 NYSE Listing Condition

 The shares of Martin Marietta common stock to be issued pursuant to the offer and the second-step merger shall have been approved for listing on the NYSE.